 Tolerance of Those of Different Faiths and Beliefs

 This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them the opportunities to experience such diversity within the school community.
 We also run a number of trips abroad from which students gain valuable experiences of other cultures and languages.
-Our PSHE/Life Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
+Our curriculum for both Life Studies and RE provides a broad and balanced education on a range of faiths, religions and cultures.